-Forbidden city, China - vacation travel photos.
+Forbidden city, China.
 At present it is called "Gongun" - "Former Palace"

 The full name of the palace is Purple Forbidden City